1 Salary

 Most maid agencies will have this component called a placement fee, sometimes also known as a maid loan.
 This is basically an amount which is a loan that you pay to the maid agency on behalf of the maid.
 Think of this as what the maid is paying the agency in order to work in Singapore.

-As written in a Straits Times article, maids coming to Singapore from the Philippines should be using only up to half of their monthly salary to repay a loan, up to an amount of $1,100.
+According to a Straits Times article, maids coming to Singapore from the Philippines should be using only up to half of their monthly salary to repay a loan, up to an amount of $1,100.
 This covers her pre-employment expenses such as training and medical examination.

 Placement fee/maid loan are not considered as part of your expenses since you will be receiving the loan back through deductions made from the maid’s salary in the initial months.

-Some maid agencies charge a placement fee which is higher than two months of the maid’s salary.
+Some maid agencies charge a placement fee that is higher than two months of the maid’s salary.
 This is not allowed and as a responsible employer, we need to be aware that our prospective FDW should not be paying more than two months as a placement fee to Singapore maid agencies.

 Do note that unfortunately, MOM cannot regulate the fees charged in the workers’ home countries.
 So it’s still technically possible that while the Singapore agency only charges two months of salary as placement fee, the FDW may have already agreed to pay more to the agency in her home country.
 Employers can check with the Singapore maid agencies to ensure that their FDW isn’t paying more than what’s stipulated.